Vector35/binaryninja-api/docs/getting-started.md

 ## Getting Support

-Vector 35 offers a number of ways to get Binary Ninja [support](https://binary.ninja/support/).
+Vector 35 offers a number of ways to receive [support](https://binary.ninja/support/).